Medicare Part B is your medical insurance and provides coverage for many things that a standard health insurance policy covers.

 - You must be either a U.S. citizen or a U.S. citizen who is a legal resident and who has been living in the United States for the last five years continuously

-If you have been receiving Social Security benefits or Railroad Retirement Board benefits for four months and are eligible for premium-free Medicare Part A and Part B, then you will be automatically enrolled in both.
+Suppose you have received Social Security or Railroad Retirement Board benefits for four months and are eligible for premium-free Medicare Part A and Part B. In that case, you will be automatically enrolled in both.
 You do have the choice to refuse Part B coverage if you do not want it, however.

 Unlike Medicare Part A — which you can sign up for at any time if you are eligible for premium-free Medicare Part A — you cannot sign up for Medicare Part B at any time.
 Instead, you can only sign up during certain enrollment periods.